-- The organization must be tax-exempt under Internal Revenue Code Section 501(c)(3). - The organization must be based in San Francisco. - The organization's mission statement must be clearly focused on the development, production, and/or presentation of arts activities in San Francisco. - The applicant organization cannot be part of another City agency or department. - The organization must demonstrate a continuing and stable presence in the community and been in existence for at least two years with documentation of creating and presenting original works to the public in San Francisco for at least four events that span from October 2014 to the grant deadline. - The organization's three-year average annual operating budget must not exceed \$2 million in income (determined by the line: Revenue Less In-Kind minus Non-operating Revenue in the SFAC Data Arts Report). - Applicants must not be in default on any grants or loans from: (1) SFAC, (2) other City departments (including, without limitation, Department of Children, Youth, and their Families; Office of Economic and Workforce Development; Mayor's Office of Housing and Community Development; and Grants For The Arts), (3) Northern California Grantmakers Arts Loan Fund; (4) Northern California Community Loan Fund, (5) Community Arts Stabilization Trust; or (6) the Center for Cultural Innovation.
-This default clause was expanded due to the fact that SFAC has a fiduciary relationship with these particular organizations, through either shared City resources or other pooled philanthropic funds. - The proposed project must take place in San Francisco between July 1, 2017 and June 30, 2018. - The organization must be willing and able to meet the requirements associated with receiving funds from the City and County of San Francisco.
+- NEW: Applicants to CEI may apply to Organization Project Grants and receive both, if approved.
+Previously you could not receive both a CEI and an OPG but this restriction has been omitted. - The organization and its fiscal sponsor, if applicable, must be based in San Francisco. - Tax-exempt status: Organizations that do not possess a 501(C)(3) with a threeyear average budget of less than \$100,000 can apply to CEI using a fiscal sponsor.
+Organizations with budgets over \$100,000 must be a 501 (C)(3) taxexempt organization. - The organization's mission statement must be clearly focused on the development, production, and/or presentation of arts activities in San Francisco. - The applicant organization cannot be part of another City agency or department. - The organization must have a fundamental and substantial history of working with and/or presenting ongoing activities to members of the historically underserved community(ies) identified in its proposal. - The organization must be able to demonstrate ongoing support from the identified community and a mechanism for their input for the organization's governance. - The organization must demonstrate a continuing and stable presence in the community and been in existence for at least two years with documentation of creating and presenting original works to the public in San Francisco for at least four events that span from October 2014 to the grant deadline. - NEW: The organization's three-year average annual operating budget must not exceed \$1.5 million in income (determined by the line: Revenue Less In-Kind minus Non-operating Revenue in the SFAC DataArts Report).

+- Applicants must not be in default on any grants or loans from: (1) SFAC, (2) other City departments (including, without limitation, Department of Children, Youth, and their Families; Office of Economic and Workforce Development; Mayor's Office of Housing and Community Development; and Grants For The Arts), (3) Northern California Grantmakers Arts Loan Fund; (4) Northern California Community Loan Fund, (5) Community Arts Stabilization Trust; or (6) the Center for Cultural Innovation.
+This default clause was expanded due to the fact that SFAC has a fiduciary relationship with these particular organizations, through either shared City resources or other pooled philanthropic funds. - The proposed project must take place in San Francisco between July 1, 2017 and June 30, 2019. - The organization must be willing and able to meet the requirements associated with receiving funds from the City and County of San Francisco.
 In order to receive a grant from the San Francisco Arts Commission, you must become a registered, compliant vendor and meet the City of San Francisco's insurance and business tax requirements.
 For more information about vendor requirements, visit: sfgov.org/oca/qualify-do-business.
 Please note if you are not already a City vendor, you will only be required to register if you are awarded a grant.
-Insurance and business tax requirements will be explained and made available upon approval of grant awards.

-• For NAACT-CRSP-P: The organization must have a strong track record and demonstrated leadership that substantiates that they are connected to a Native American community and engaged in significant programming that is rooted in Native American arts and cultural traditions.
+Insurance and business tax requirements will be explained and made available upon approval of grant awards. - For NAACT-CEI: The organization must have a strong track record and demonstrated leadership that substantiates that they are connected to a Native American community and engaged in significant programming that is rooted in Native American arts and cultural traditions.